Technology

 We explain how ground source heat pumps work and their pros and cons, so you can decide whether a ground source heat pump is right for you.

-A ground source heat pump system harnesses natural heat from underground by pumping water through it.
+A ground source heat pump system harnesses natural heat from underground by pumping water through it in pipes.
 The heat pump then increases the temperature, and the heat is used to provide home heating or hot water.

 The ground source heat pump needs electricity to run, but the idea is that it uses less electrical energy than the heat it produces.